RLogik/whales/README.md

 # Whales #

-This repository is designed to provide a easy to deploy template to ‘dockerise’ your code.
+This repository has one purpose: to provide a tool to readily to **dockerise** your code, without having to fret with docker commands.

 _For those not familiar with Docker..._
 When working collaboratively on a project, participants often have different operating systems and setups.